 I knew all this as I began my research into secukinumab.
 My dad told me – he was never trying to manipulate me into doing a clinical trial – he was merely looking for a way, I assume, to soothe his boundless grief and frustration over my diagnosis.
 I was never promised that doing a clinical trial would cure me, or that it would do any good at all.
 And yet, the more I researched, the more interested I became.

 Secukinumab is a biologic – that’s a class of drugs that manipulates the immune system.
-So far, this made sense to me: my immune system is fucked, so a drug that messes with it would probably be the first place to go.
+So far, this made sense to me: my immune system is broken, so a drug that messes with it would probably be the first place to go.
 And this drug had been researched already – just not in diabetics.
 Novartis had already, at the time of my research, taken secukinumab all the way through Phase 3 clinical trials for the treatment of … wait for it… psoriasis.